AKROGIS/PDS-Data-Management/README.md

   if necessary `config_logger.py` to set the logging parameters.
 The scheduled task should execute at least 5 minutes before the robocopy task begins.
 This task must be run with the same account that runs the `robo-copy` tasks below.
+  This account must have write permission to the deployed folder to update the timestamp and log files.
+After installing (and when there are no new moves in the database) the script should be run once manually with the -s option and a date in the future.
+This will create a timestamp file for the next run.
 * `robo-copy` -  - copy this folder contents to a folder on the GIS application server.
 The scripts assume the folder will be `E:\XDrive\UpdateTools`.
 Run [x-mappings/make-remote-server-links.bat](x-mappings/make-remote-server-links.bat)